CHNzhwei/MeroBERT-CNN/README.md

 # MeroBERT-CNN

-**A BioBERT-Enhanced Convolutional Fusion Model for Meropenem Trough Concentration Prediction**
+**A BioBERT-Enhanced Convolutional Fusion Model for Meropenem Trough Concentration Prediction in ICU Patients**

 ---